-If you’re anything like us, your newsfeed is full of panic-inducing news articles and your inbox is full of businesses sharing their COVID-19 reassurances.
+If you’re anything like us, your newsfeed is full of panic-inducing news articles and your inbox is worse.
 We know, it’s a lot right now.
 That’s why we’ve compiled a list of all the positive things that have come about because of this virus, just to remind you that the sky isn’t falling.

 Boars in the middle of my hometown, dolphins in the port of Cagliari, ducks in the fountains in Rome, Venice canals have now clean water full of fishes.
 Air pollution dropped.
 Nature is reclaiming its spaces during quarantine in Italy. #COVID19 #COVIDー19 pic.twitter.com/dr6QILfF9V— Francesco Delrio (@Cosodelirante) March 15, 2020

 Looking for ways to support your local cafe during this time?
 The minds behind SOS cafe whipped up a website where you can buy vouchers for local cafes and restaurants that you'll be able to redeem once everything's re-opened again.
 You'll find spots such as Peach's Fried Chicken in Panmure all the way to Formosa Delight in Dunedin.
 You simply enter the voucher amount you want to buy and voila, you've helped a business stay afloat during this rough time.
 Head on over to SOS cafe and pick up a few vouchers—these businesses will appreciate it.